Places

 Is dreaming about dark office a bad sign?

-Dreaming of a dark office is not inherently negative.
-It may indicate feelings of uncertainty or stress that can be addressed in your waking life.
+Dreaming of a dark office is not inherently negative; it often highlights areas of uncertainty or introspection needed in professional life.

 02